W Idioms

 what`s (up) with (someone)

-- what is happening/wrong, how is everything
+- what is happening or wrong with someone, how is everything with someone

 "What`s up with the new supervisor?
 He seems very angry this morning."